 The exact number of implants we will use will depend on the location we determine is best for them (in the upper or lower jaw).
 Your dentist will ultimately decide the position.
 At your consultation, your dentist will review the number and types of implants you will need for your particular case.

 After your mouth heals from implant placement surgery, we will secure the denture to the implants.
 Our team will make sure it doesn’t rub or irritate your gums like traditional dentures typically do.
 Finally, you will have a smile you will be proud to show off!

 The All-on-4 dental implant system allows the dentist to place the implants and secure the denture in just a few visits to our Claremont, CA dental office.
 This type of dental prosthetic can restore an entire set of teeth using just four implants.

 The amount of time analyzing your mouth, jawbone, and health is extensive and very important in determining the number of dental implants and the type of restoration(s) you will need.
 The type of implant and restoration you will need hinges on so many factors, especially for the more difficult cases.

 The basic factors include the number of missing teeth and where they are located in your mouth.
 It is important to consider the location of the gaps in relation to the other missing teeth.
 Also, the shape and mass of your jawbone are very important.

-If you are interested in learning what will work best for you, you should schedule a consultation with Dr. Patel or Dr. Fountain at their Claremont, CA dentist office.
-Here, they will be able to get a better idea of the condition of your teeth, mouth, and jaw, which will help determine what will work best for you.
+Schedule a consultation with Dr. Patel or Dr. Fountain and visit their Claremont, CA dental office to learn about your options.
+They will be able to get a better idea of the condition of your teeth, mouth, and jaw, which will help determine what will work best for you.